-A key to success, the importance of teamwork within your organization is critical to your business; in some cases, it determines survival.
+A key to success, the importance of teamwork sometimes determines survival.

 In the military, soldiers learn to work together because lives may be at stake.

 Survival means learning to rely on each other and taking advantage of every opportunity for the team to learn and grow.

 High performing organizations with team players experience these benefits of teamwork too.
 And, they consistently perform better than their competitors, especially when the pressure is on.

 Consider leadership and the importance of teamwork in the military, with a goal of establishing a beachhead such as the Allied invasion and D-Day landing at Normandy, France during World War II.

 Now, imagine another goal of smaller scale where an infantry unit of 200 men must attack an objective in a remote mountainous area.

 To get there, they must travel by helicopter and to increase safety, the operation must be done at night.

 Since it is a mountainous area, there isn’t much open space; five helicopters are the most that can safely fit into the landing zone (LZ) and there is only one LZ available.

 Let’s say each helicopter can carry 10 passengers, so this means you will need 20 aircraft to insert these troops, but the infantry unit will have to be divided into four groups and they will arrive in the LZ in waves of 50 people each.